codymcelroy/StockForecast/README.md

 # StockForecast

-Monte Carlo simulation to Forecast an individual stock
+An old project from 2020 which is forcasting by running a Monte Carlo simulation

 ## Environment